You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 With a stop-loss market order, the order will be filled at the following price after confirmation.

-Let's use the same scenario to comprehend a stop-loss market order better.
-The trader opened a short position at 100 rupees and set a market-based stop loss at 104 rupees.
+Let's use the same scenario to better understand a stop-loss market order.
+The trader opened a short position at 100 rupees and set a market-based stop loss at 104.
 The work will be squared off at the following price when the share's current market price reaches Rs.
 104.

 Advantages of Using Stop Loss Order